AwayUp/StackExchange.Redis.DataTypesCore/README.md

-# ---
+#
-# .NET CORE VERSION OF THIS REPOSITORY : https://github.com/ArinGhazarian/StackExchange.Redis.DataTypes
+# .NET Core version of StackEchange.Redis.DataType: https://github.com/ArinGhazarian/StackExchange.Redis.DataTypes
-# ---
+#

 # StackExchange.Redis.DataTypes
 Implementation of common .NET collection types (i.e IDictionary, ISet, IList) via abstraction over StackExchange.Redis.
 By using this library you will be able to seamlessly replace your common *in-memory* collection types with types stored in redis db.
 All you need to do is to instantiate a redis collection type and continue coding as if you are working with common *in-memory* collections.